flynx/Sony-a9-bugs-and-suggestions/README.md

 When using multiple cameras it is critical to be able to predictably and repeatably save/load settings to each camera.
-Such cases include when using backup cameras, rented cameras or agency gear, having this feature would enable the photographer to load his setup into the camera and then for the agency or renting house to return the camera to its defaults.
+Such cases include when using backup cameras, rented cameras or agency gear, having this feature would enable the photographer to load his setup into the camera in one simple step and then for the agency or renting house to return the camera to its specific defaults.

-Currently saving/loading a subset of settings is possible but this still requires to additionally setup features that are not stored, like IPTC data, control setup and other settings.
+Currently saving/loading a subset of settings is possible but this still requires to additionally setup features that are not staved, like IPTC data, control/button setup and other settings.

 ### Memory card overflow mode